inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 	government bureaucracy, it is the adwood and the fat that do the cutting, and the blic's services are cut.
-Nothing ever becomes real till it is experienced -- even a proverb is no proverb to you till your life has illustrated it.
+Nothing ever becomes real till it is experienced -- even a proverb is no proverb to  till r life has illustrated it.
 		-- John Keats
 Man must shape his tools lest they shape him.
 		-- Arthur R. Miller
 Envy, n.:
-	Wishing you'd been born with an unfair advantage, instead of having to try and acquire one.
+	Wishing 'd been born with an unfair advantage, instead of having to try and acquire one.
 Atlanta:
 	An entire city surround by an airport.